lucpattyn/quarksql/README.md

 ```
  Boost 1.69 needs to be installed because the webserver runs on Crow C++
- Boost download instractions can be found [here](https://dev.to/lucpattyn/install-quarks-in-ubuntu-2004-and-above-1fcf)
- *If you face trouble compiling this project then this link has full instructions.
+  *If you face trouble compiling this project then following link has full instructions.
 (ZeroMQ not used in this project, so ignore).
 ```
+Boost download instractions can be found [here](https://dev.to/lucpattyn/install-quarks-in-ubuntu-2004-and-above-1fcf)

 ### Build